Introduction

 After spending some time daily driving an Arch Linux setup with Hyprland, I decided to switch to i3wm due to Hyprland's stability issues.

-, setting up i3wm, and configuring the essential tools for a modern and efficient Linux experience.
+In this guide, I'll walk you through the process of installing Arch Linux using archinstall, setting up i3wm, and configuring the essential tools for a modern and efficient Linux experience.

 This setup prioritizes productivity and stability over aesthetics, making it ideal for those who value a reliable workflow.